Landkey: Mazzard Fruit

 Landkey is noted for its variety of sweet cherry called Mazzard fruit which was discovered by local farmers in the early 1800s.
 Landkey Parish Council have rescued Mazzard trees from the brink of extinction; they were once common in North Devon, but had almost died out.
 The parish council won a £35,000 matching grant through the Countryside Agency's Millennium Green project to pave the way for creating a 2 acre orchard as part of a wider Millennium Green project.

 All the 2 ft-high saplings were bought from Thornhayes Nursery at Cullompton, who also grafted the mazzard buds onto infant trees.
 All the mazzards - prunus avium - in varieties Greenstem Black, Black Bottler, Dun Small Black and Hannaford are thriving on the 6 acre green.

 Venn Quarry

 Venn Quarry is located in open countryside 3 km to the south-east of Barnstaple.
 It lies to the north of Codden Hill, equidistant between the villages of Bishops Tawton and Landkey.
-It produces a high PSV gritstone, for which there is an increasingly important market for wearing courses in road making and repair.
-In addition, the quarry also produces aggregates for the construction industry and materials for a concrete batching plant located at the eastern end of the site.
-Quarrying for gritstone commenced at Venn in the 1930s, which predated the introduction of the Town and Country Planning Act 1947 and it has been in continuous operation since.
+It produced a high PSV gritstone, for which there is an increasingly important market for wearing courses in road making and repair.
+In addition, the quarry also produced aggregates for the construction industry and materials for a concrete batching plant located at the eastern end of the site.

+Quarrying for gritstone commenced at Venn in the 1930s, which predated the introduction of the Town and Country Planning Act 1947 and it was in continuous operation thereafter.
 There have been a number of planning permissions granted for extensions to both the working area and for mineral waste tipping.

 Venn Quarry was mothballed on 8 September 2006.